zacharygriffee/senal/docs/api.md

 <a name="Señal.inciter"></a>

 ### Señal.inciter(any, reason, [meta])
-Wrap anything to become an immutable instigator that can be passed to tada
+Wrap anything to become an immutable inciter that can be passed to tada

 Reserved reasons: initial, collection, property, manual